Top 50 Most Popular Singers Of The 1950s

 African American

-Dinah Washington was an American singer and pianist who rose to prominence during the 1950s as one of the most popular and influential female vocalists of the era.
-She had a powerful, bluesy voice that was equally adept at singing jazz, blues, and pop music.
+Dinah Washington was an acclaimed American singer and pianist who became one of the most celebrated vocalists of the 1950s.
+Renowned for her powerful, blues-infused voice, Washington captivated audiences across jazz, blues, and pop genres during this golden era of music.

 41